Planet-Express-Labs/ZoidbergBot/README.md

 # Install

-Hosted confessbot is running in a Windows Server 2019 VM.
+Hosted Zoidberg is running in a Windows Server 2019 VM.
 This is the environment we designed for.
 It should run fine within Ubuntu server, however releases aren't tested very often on that.
 If you're running on Windows 10, it should run just fine, although you'll probably have some reliablility issues with windows update.

 Installation is simple.
 1. Run `git clone https://github.com/LiemEldert/confessbot-public.git`in a terminal in whatever directory you want the server to be stored in.